yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 The usage in the following sequence needs to be repeated for each contextual kerning situation:

 * ___Activate Contextual Kerning___ from menu
+* Confirm feature code definition of sequence in the _Macro Panel_
 * Manually adjust contextual kerning sequence across all masters
 * ___Save Contextual Kerning___ from menu